AdobeDocs/analytics-platform.en/help/components/calc-metrics/cm-adv-functions.md

 ![Effect](/help/assets/icons/Effect.svg) **[!UICONTROL GREATER THAN OR EQUAL()]**

 Greater than or equal.
-The output will be either a 0 (false) or 1 (true).
+The output is either a 0 (false) or 1 (true).

 | Argument | Description |